mtfrigo/raspberrypi3/Hotspots/WiFi/README.md

 <img src="./wifi2.png" width="300">
 <img src="./wifi3.png" width="300">

-6. It is important here to setup this connection to the Raspberry Pi build in WiFi hardware.
+6. It is important to setup this connection to the Raspberry Pi build in WiFi hardware.
 For this, you have to select the wlan that begin with **B8** in the device selector.
 And dont forget to select Mode as **Hotspot**.

 Connection name does not matter, it is the name that gonna be shown to you.